DrakeHooks/CasinoClaim/README.md

 # Acknowledgement 🏆
 This program is heavily inspired by auto-rsa from Nelson Dane.
 Go check it out and give it a star here: https://github.com/NelsonDane/auto-rsa

+# Installation 🛠️
+1. Sign in to Chanced, CrownCoins Casino, and Luckybird on a google chrome browser.
+Then, take the "User Data" folder, rename it to "google-chrome" and place it in the root of the project.

 # Supported Casinos ✅
 | Casino         | Auto Claim | Countdown Timer | Require User Data Directory | Notes            |